Higher interest rates to weigh on U.S. homebuilder earnings

 A shortage of land on which to build, as well as overexposure to a volatile Californian housing market, will also weigh on the next round of quarterly earnings for some of the big U.S. homebuilders.

-“There are a lot of headwinds this time, and we’re going to see that come through in new orders,” said David Williams, president of Dallas-based brokerage Williams Financial Group.
+“There are a lot of headwinds this time, and we’re going to see that come through in new orders,” said David Williams, an analyst at Dallas-based brokerage Williams Financial Group.

 Cracks in the U.S. housing recovery appeared in May, when interest rates began their march to a two-year peak.